 Thank you for visiting the official website of professional musky angler Steve Heiting.
 On this site, you can learn more about Steve, find out where you can hear him speak, read some of his articles, learn what tackle and equipment he uses on the water, and purchase his DVDs.

-Of course, March 24 will be the first day of the Nicolet College Musky Fishing Class discussed below.
+On March 24, Steve will be involved in the first day of the Nicolet College Musky Fishing Class discussed below.

 For more info on Steve’s schedule or to book Steve to speak at your event, click here.